 Please rate this song between 1 star and 5 stars (5 stars being the best).
 Just move your mouse on the stars above and click as per your rating.
 Your rating will really help us to improve our website.

-Lyrics / Video of Song : Mahaganapatim (Jam)
+Lyrics of Mahaganapatim (Jam) are not available yet.

 donbradman on Sunday, April 01, 2007 The movie was actually quite awful.
 The "in your face" dialogues and direction, lack of subtlity in handling the subject and over the top performances all ruin a potentially good subject.
 Despite some hummable music, it falls flat due to poor treatment.
 A big disappointment.
 Shabana, for all her talents, fails to emote the body language and mannerisms of a trained Carnatic singer.
 Just watch her left hand in this song.
 The only saving grace is Jayashree's voice.